SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

    :header: "Property","Description"
    :widths: 40,57

-   "Name - de", "German name of the Status"
+   "Name - de", "German name of the Status."
-   "Name - en", "English name of the Status"
+   "Name - en", "English name of the Status."
    "Token", "Define the roles that have the permission to edit Forms in this Status.
-You can define multiple roles seperated via a semicolon."
+You can define multiple roles seperated with a semicolon."
    "Plausibility", "Define a condition that decides wheather or not the buttons to proceed to this status will be displayed.
 See the Condition Section in the previous chapter for more details."
    "Only visible when status is active", "Enable this option to hide the status in the form until the form has reached this status.
 (Usefull for rejected status)"